gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 [^24]: The family of Prendergast took their name from a vill, formerly belonging to them, which is now a suburb of Haverfordwest.
 This town was the chief place in the district of Ros, in which a colony of Flemings was planted in the time of Henry I. See afterwards, in the "Itinerary of Wales," B i. c.
 11.

 [^25]: "It is by no means a question devoid of interest to identify the spot where these first Anglo-Norman invaders set foot on the soil of Ireland.
 There is a tradition which places it at a small peninsula or promontory on the coast of Wexford, now called Bagabun, which, consisting of about thirty acres, forms a bold projection towards the Welsh coast.
 On one side of the greater headland is a lesser promontory stretching out to the east, about two hundred yards long, and seventy broad, accessible only at its extreme point; behind which rises a lofty insulated rock, forming a breakwater to the surf on the point, and imperfectly joined to the mainland by several smaller rocks which are just seen above water, and are described as forming a kind of causeway to the point of the promontory itself.
 Here it is pretended that Robert Fitz-Stephen ran in his ships, mooring them under the protection of the larger rock, and landing his men by means of the low ridge.
-The cut between the last of these rocks, across which he is said to have jumped, is called popularly ÔFitz-Stephen's Stride.'
+The cut between the last of these rocks, across which he is said to have jumped, is called popularly 'Fitz-Stephen's Stride.'
 The invaders are supposed to have first occupied the esplanade of the smaller peninsula, where there are still traces of hasty fortifications, which command the approaches and overlook the ground in the vicinity.
-In the middle of the rude encampment is a space like the foundations of a house, which is called ÔFitz-Stephen's Tent.'
-Others, however, have been inclined to disbelieve the tradition which made the Anglo-Normans land on the promontory of Bagabun, and they think, from the identity of the name, and its position with regard to Wexford, that the place now called Bannow, which may, from the known encroachments of the sea on this coast, have formerly been a peninsula, is the Banne of the ancient writers.--Wright's History of Ireland, vol. i, p.
+In the middle of the rude encampment is a space like the foundations of a house, which is called 'Fitz-Stephen's Tent.'
+Others, however, have been inclined to disbelieve the tradition which made the Anglo-Normans land on the promontory of Bagabun, and they think, from the identity of the name, and its position with regard to Wexford, that the place now called Bannow, which may, from the known encroachments of the sea on this coast, have formerly been a peninsula, is the Banne of the ancient writers."--*Wright's History of Ireland*, vol. i, p.
 71.

 [^26]: Robert de Barri was an elder brother of Giraldus, being the son of William do Barri, who married Angharad, daughter of Nesta, by Gerald de Windsor.
 See the Pedigree at the beginning of this history.